mmesh/docs/docs/platform/installation/nodes.md

+---
+title: Connect your nodes
+description: Learn how to form your mmesh virtual private topology and start adding your nodes.
+Supported x86 and ARM on Linux, Windows and macOS.
+---

 # Nodes

-The `mmesh-node` agent is the open-source app that runs on the machines you want to connect to your [mmesh](https://mmesh.io/) network.
+The `mmesh-node` agent is an open-source app that runs on the machines you want to connect to your [mmesh](https://mmesh.io/) virtual private topology.

 `mmesh-node` is available for a variety of Linux platforms, macOS and Windows.